In a Nutshell:

 First, the rear wheels aren’t very wide and don’t have tread, which will cause it to sink into soft earth more often than it rides over it.

-Second, since it’s a heavier chair, even without someone sitting in it, navigating over rough terrain can prove to be a bit of a challenge.
+Second, since it’s a heavier chair, navigating rough terrain can be challenging, even without someone sitting in it.

 No Real Learning Curve and Almost No Assembly Required